How to travel wherever you want in Pokémon GO with fake GPS location?

 There’s no reason not to have fun exploring the world of Pokemon GO without physically moving for hours and miles on end.
 However, even though there are several solutions for this purpose, most will result in your banishment from the game.

-So, the best alternative is to download a simple and easy-to-use location modifier like WooTechy’s iMoveGo.
+Therefore, the best alternative is to download a simple and easy-to-use location modifier such as iMoveGo by WooTechy.
 So you have the freedom to go wherever you want in Pokémon GO!